Stroke Action Plan

 Stroke Action Plan for Europe 2018 - 2030

-SAP-E 2018–2030 complements the WHO Global Action Plan on non-communicable diseases (NCDs) 2013–2020, the WHO-Europe NCD Action Plan and the UN Sustainable Development Goals for 2015 to 2030.
+The Stroke Action Plan for Europe complements the WHO Global Action Plan on non-communicable diseases (NCDs) 2013–2020, the WHO-Europe NCD Action Plan and the UN Sustainable Development Goals for 2015 to 2030.

-The draft documents were open to public consultation during a one-month period.
-The final document was prepared after a workshop in Munich on 21–23 March 2018 that was streamed live.
+Research priorities were identified by two persons for each domain group.
+One working group prepared research priorities for translational stroke research.
+The draft documents were open to public comments during a one-month period.
+The final document was prepared after a live-streamed workshop in Munich on 21–23 March 2018.

 Future plan and way forward

 The time has now come to update the Action Plan publication using the same methodology as in the original paper.
 The updated paper is planned for publication in August 2024.Read the publication